davidsainez/devarela.com/src/pages/essays/pareto.md

 ---
 title: Principled Creativity
 date: 2022-12-22
+description:
-description: The pareto principle can help us work more efficiently.
+  An exploration of the pareto principle to help you construct systems efficiently.
 tags: design,systems
+summary: The pareto principle can help us work more efficiently.
 ---

 To create is to bring into existence.
 It is a human endeavor which — by